muchyesdawg/notes/pages/thermondynamics.md

 			- happens when an object's temperature and it's environment's temperature is at equilibrium
 			- ΔU = 0, Q = 0
 - efficiency
-	- the heat added to an engine, Q_h can be thought of as thermal fuel
+	- the heat added to an engine, Q_H can be thought of as thermal fuel
-	- heat removed from engine, Q_c can be thought of as thermal exhaust
+	- heat removed from engine, Q_C can be thought of as thermal exhaust
-	- engine exhaust is not efficient, but no heat engine can operate without some exhaust at low temp, T_c.
+	- engine exhaust is not efficient, but no heat engine can operate without some exhaust at low temp, T_C.
-	-
+	- the warm engine of a car after it has been running is an example of T_c waste heat
 - laws of thermodynamics
 	- first law of thermodynamics
 		- conservation of energy